Map-A-Droid/MAD-docs/scanning-modes/modes.md

 ## idle

-The phone will stop the game and does nothing.
+The phone will stop the game and do nothing.